External female genitalia

 Labia majora

 The labia majora (singular, labium majus) are a pair of thick folds of skin and adipose tissue found inferior to the mons.
 The fissure between the folds is called the pudendal cleft.
-Pubic hair can be found on the lateral surfaces of the labia majora once puberty hits, while the medial/internal surfaces will remain hairless.
-The round ligament of the uterus passes through the inguinal canal and continues into the labia majora, where the nerve fibers spread and mix with the tissue of the mons pubis.
-The labia majora are thicker in the front where they form by joining the anterior commisure, and is found below the mons pubis.
-The posterior commisure of the labia majora is the rear joining of the labia majora, and is located above the perineum.
+Pubic hair can be found on the lateral surfaces of the labia majora once puberty occurs, while the medial/internal surfaces will remain hairless.
+The round ligament of the uterus passes through the inguinal canal and continues into the labia majora, where the nerve fibers spread and intersperse with the tissue of the mons pubis.
+The labia majora are thicker in the front where they form by joining the anterior commisure, located inferior to the mons pubis.
+The posterior commisure of the labia majora is the more inferior joining of the labia majora, and is located above the perineum.

 Labia minora